Posted on Saturday, April 13th, 2024 at 1:39 am

 What Qualifies as a Pre-Existing Condition for Disability in Pennsylvania?

-Different insurers have different policies regarding what types of conditions may justify pre-existing condition exclusion denials.
+Insurers have different policies regarding what conditions may justify pre-existing condition exclusions denials.
 However, all insurers in Pennsylvania have to obey the law when establishing policies.

-A pre-existing condition may be a condition for which you received “medical advice or treatment” within 90 days of becoming covered under a policy.
-The 90-day period before coverage begins is referred to as the “lookback period.”
+A pre-existing condition may be one for which you received “medical advice or treatment” within 90 days of becoming covered under a policy.
+The 90-day period before coverage begins is called the “lookback period.”

 For example, maybe you sustained an injury that you sought treatment for 50 days before your coverage began.
 If this injury worsens to the extent that you can’t work, the insurance company might have grounds to deny your claim.